Weighted Parity-Check Codes for Channels with State and Asymmetric Channels: Channels with State

 We only perform the experiment on the threshold linear option \eqref{eq:thres_linear} for the parity bias $P_Q$.
 The constant and linear option have significantly poorer performance.
 Intuitively, it is undesirable to have a small nonzero $q_i$.
 Compared to the encoder, the decoder has a stronger belief on the codeword $\mathbf{x}$, allowing it to ignore the small value of $q_i$ and decode to a codeword with the $i$-th parity-check bit $(\hat{\mathbf{x}}\mathbf{H}^{T})_{k+i}=1$.
 Therefore, having a small nonzero $q_i$ makes it unlikely for the encoder to select 1 as the $i$-th parity-check bit, but not as unlikely for the decoder, resulting in the existence of codewords that cannot be selected by the encoder, but can be selected by the decoder.
 Therefore, a ``threshold'' method where each $q_i$ is either zero, one, or bounded away from zero and one is desirable.
 The performance of the threshold linear option is likely due to the combination of a hard threshold with nonuniform choices of the nonzero non-one $q_i$'s.

 We remark that a small blocklength $n=20$ is chosen since the current implementation of the encoding and decoding algorithm has exponential time complexity.
-More efficient encoding and decoding (e.g. by belief propagation) are left for future studies.
 Nevertheless, having a good performance for a small $n$ shows that the WPC codes can be applied to practical delay-constrained communication settings where a small blocklength is desirable.
 The average running time of each trial in our experiment is about $0.14$ second, efficient enough for practical applications.